schoolwidelabs/teacher-information/README.md

 ## Getting Started
 This page presents an overview of the technology used in SchoolWide Labs and provides links to additonal information and tutorials.
 It also walks you through a series of exercises that will help you get started.
+I recommend **using Chrome** to complete these exercies.
+Safari works okay. **Do not use Firefox**, the sensor blocks will not load correctly.

 ### Micro:bit
 The micro:bit is a microcontroller created by the BBC for use in K-12 Education.
 It can be programmed using a variety of block and text based programming